maheeptathgur/test-app/replit.md

 - July 2, 2025.
 Removed intro chat message requirement - users can now begin conversations directly without any pre-filled greeting messages, creating a cleaner conversation start experience
 - July 2, 2025.
 Added welcome screen with tools overview - when no messages exist, displays copilot name, description, and grid of available agents, tools, and workflows with color-coded categories (blue for agents, green for tools, purple for workflows) to help new users understand available capabilities before starting conversations
 - July 2, 2025.
 Implemented @handle field functionality for quick reference to tools, agents, and workflows in chat conversations - typing @ shows autocomplete dropdown with available components, supports keyboard navigation (arrows, enter, tab, escape), click selection, and automatically inserts component names with proper formatting
+- July 2, 2025.
+Removed title bar from chat interface while keeping profile and close buttons at top right - welcome screen displays copilot name and description so header was redundant, creating cleaner interface with more space for conversation
 ```

 ## User Preferences